WhitestormJS/whitestormjs.github.io/source/includes/_shape_class.md

         <span class="default">false</span>
         <span class="only blue physics">PHYSICS ONLY</span>
       </h3>
       <p>Defines object's physics state.
 Default state is RigidBody which means that object is not solid.
 Can be also SoftBody if turned on.
-See <a href="#">shapes that support softbody</a>[TODO: Make softbody shapes list]</p>
+See <a href="#softbody-list">shapes that support softbody</a></p>
     </li>
     <li id="shape-params-geometry">
       <h3><a href="#shape-params-geometry" class="anchor"></a> geometry